1. Places to visit

 Before we list Norway’s most famous fjords, let’s take a quick look at what fjords are.
 Fjords are long and narrow inlets of water with steep cliffs on either side, and they were formed over millions of years by glacial movement.
 There are over 1,000 fjords dotted along the Norwegian coast, and the fjord landscape is one of the main things travelers are keen to see when they visit Norway.
 The fjords are so spectacular that UNESCO’s prestigious World Heritage List has included the Norwegian fjords Geirangerfjord and Nærøyfjord as natural sites of wonder.

-People who want to visit fjord Norway often find themselves a little confused by the many options.
+People who want to visit Fjord Norway often find themselves a little confused by the many options.
 There are a huge amount of fjords, and they often have several branches or side-arms.
 Another point of confusion for some visitors is the fact that certain branches are more well-known than the main fjords they’re part of.
 Luckily, our list of the most well-known fjords in Norway will help you cut through any confusion and get ready to plan your next trip!

 Tourists in safety jackets on RIB boat ride through turquoise Sognefjord surrounded by lush mountains.